qjac/complete-intro-to-react-v5/README.md

   - the function (second arg) will only run if there is no provider
   - Works really well with hooks and functional components.
 A little more unweildy in class components, but still doable
 - What is a provider? in the general/abstract sense?
+- Portals (used for modal) Other uses might include contextual menus or nav
+- When parent elements are rerendered, ALL children are rerendered.
+Generally, that's fine since react renders very quickly (unless you write a non-performant render, so don't do that)

 ---